ethereum-optimism/OPerating-manual/manual.md

 ### **Governance Toolkit**

-The two primary tools for Optimism Collective governance are:
+The primary tools for Optimism Collective governance are:

 - [**Snapshot**](https://snapshot.org/#/opcollective.eth): Where all Token House governance proposals are submitted for vote.
 - [**The Optimism Forum**](http://gov.optimism.io): A platform for discussion and deliberation about governance proposals.